sreedevivedula/sreedevivedula.github.io/_posts/2014-12-28-quick-dirty-ui-framework.md

 tags: [uiautomation, capybara, pageobjectpattern, webdriver]
 ---

  I built a quick and dirty UI test framework for testing web application UIs which could serve the purpose at hand.
-The frameworks has 3 layers, specs, pages and page_uis...
-Before I proceed... if you are already thinking about, how it is different from "Page Object Pattern", here is what I have to say.
-IMHO, Page Object Pattern is quite over-rated.
+The frameworks has 3 layers, specs, pages and page_uis. specs layer consists of the business specifications, pages encapsulate the page operations and page_uis encapsulate UI models of pages.

 ###The heart of the framework